hexbatch/apple-core/v1/docs/layers/c-personal-layers/notes.md

 # Notes
-Organize text,images, links, lists

-Make it easy to add text, images, link and lists
+Make note tokens that have text, images, links, and a list.
-Group them in different ways and sort things differently
+The list is made up of other notes

+Each note is a new token created based on a type defined here.
+Notes are also a set, which contain note tokens in its list.
+Lists can be nested this way.

+Each note can have a name which is the standard attribute name.

-Notes can be edited by admins in a note group, or viewed in a user list, or public.
+Notes can be public or be given a user group

+* Text is the  description standard attribute.
+* Image is the image-url standard attribute.
+* links use an attribute defined in this layer
+* anything added to the list is a note that is put into the list
+* notes can contain each other in a list

+There is an api call to make a new token with this.

+And an api to edit a note, and add to its list, or modify its list

-There is a uri where a view can be seen as a html or json or other(the format api)
+There is a uri, using the format layer, where a view can be seen as a html, xml , markdown, or json.

+Can do search for text and/or tags  in a user's notes, or all readable notes.

+## Tags in a note

+Each note can have tags which are an attribute defined here, each tag descends from that attribute.
+Can give each note unlimited tags.
-A view is a grouping of the note items.
+A tag is a string value.

-Can add tag different things with any phrase or word, and then change the views and sorting using these tags.

-Can link to different notes, and include tagged parts of there into a new view.

-A note with a view can be added to a token to be shared with a user group.

-Notes can be traded on the marketplace by the owner of the note.
+Notes can be traded on the marketplace or transaction.